-- 1. For Category 2 above The strength of evidence of commitment to the faith as demonstrated by the level of the family's Mass attendance on Sundays over a period of 3 years.
+1. For Category 2 above - The strength of evidence of commitment to the faith as demonstrated by the level of the family's Mass attendance on Sundays over a period of 3 years.
 This evidence must be provided by the parents/carers and be endorsed by a priest at the church(es) where the family normally worship.
-Applications will be ranked in the order shown on the supplementary information form; firstly those who attend Mass weekly, then once or twice a month etc. - 2.
-A brother or sister on the school roll at the time of admission.
+Applications will be ranked in the order shown on the supplementary information form; firstly those who attend Mass weekly, then once or twice a month etc. As of the 5th June 2022, Pentecost, the Bishops of England and Wales reinstated the obligation to attend Mass on Sundays and Holy Days.
+Parents applying for a place at St Francis R.C Primary School, under a faith-based criteria will need to complete a Supplementary Information Form.
+Evidence of practice will be measured by frequency of attendance at Mass as validated by either a priest or minister, as was the case prior to 18th March 2020.
+These arrangements apply to the admissions round for 2023 and subsequent rounds.

+- 2. A brother or sister on the school roll at the time of admission.
 Evidence of the relationship may be required. - 3.
 Living in the parish of Our Lady of Sorrows. - 4.
 Social, pastoral and medical needs which make the school particularly suitable for the child in question.
 Strong and relevant evidence must be provided by an appropriate professional authority (e.g. qualified medical practitioner, education welfare officer, social worker or priest). - 5.
 Proximity to the school of the child's home address, the distance measured in a straight line from the school entrance using a geographical computerised information system.
 Evidence of residence will be required.
 Where the last remaining place is to be allocated and two or more children are deemed to live at the same distance from the school the place will be decided by the drawing of lots.